alexmkio/whats-for-dinner/README.md

 * The user can add a type and a name, click the “Add New” recipe and that recipe will be added to the appropriate list
 * When a new recipe is added, that recipe should automatically display instead of the cookpot icon
 * When a user tries to add to a recipe type that does not exist we see an error message.
-* A user can not add a recipie name that already exsists for that type.!
+* A user can not add a recipie name that already exsists for that type.

 ## Contributors